ronnielivingsince1994/gulp/docs/api/dest.md

 * `'dir'` when the target is a directory and the user disables the `useJunctions` option

-If you try to create a "dangling" (pointing to a non-existent target) link, the link type can’t be determined automatically.
+If you try to create a "dangling" (pointing to a non-existent target) link, the link type can't be determined automatically.
 In these cases, behavior will vary depending on whether the dangling link is being created via `symlink()` or via `dest()`.

 For dangling links created via `symlink()`, the incoming Vinyl object represents the target, so its stats will determine the desired link type.
 If `isDirectory()` returns false then a `'file'` link is created, otherwise a `'junction'` or a `'dir'` link is created depending on the value of the `useJunctions` option.

 For dangling links created via `dest()`, the incoming Vinyl object represents the link - typically loaded from disk via `src(..., { resolveSymlinks: false })`.
-In this case, the link type can’t be reasonably determined and defaults to using `'file'`.
+In this case, the link type can't be reasonably determined and defaults to using `'file'`.
 This may cause unexpected behavior if you are creating a dangling link to a directory. **Avoid this scenario.**

 [sourcemaps-section]: #sourcemaps
 [symbolic-links]: #symbolic-links-on-windows